Make Money Side Hustles

 YouTube Partners get roughly 55% of generated ad revenue

 The YouTube Partner Program helps creators monetize their content, but there are specific minimum qualifications required.
 Creators must have at least 1,000 subscribers and 4,000 public watch hours before earning money.
-Additionally, they must live in a country where the program is available, have a Google AdSense account, no active Community Guideline strikes, and follow all of YouTube’s channel monetization policies.
+Additionally, they must live in a country where the program is available, have a Google AdSense account, no active Community Guideline strikes, have 2-step verification turned on for your Google account, advance features access on YouTube, and follow all of YouTube's channel monetization policies.

-Although official numbers aren’t available, according to digital rights management company Aux Mode, YouTube says that there are more than three million channels currently in the YouTube Partner Program, an increase from just 30,000 in 2011.
-Partners typically earn an estimated rate of $0.30 to $2.50 per 1,000 views, or clicks per mille (CPM), although some creators earn much more.
+YouTube says that there are more than three million channels currently in the YouTube Partner Program and it has paid out over $70 billion to its creators from 2021 to 2023.
 YouTube takes about 45% of the ad revenue generated by a channel.
 The other 55% goes to the creator.

-Gaming and life hacks are among some of the most popular niches
+Gaming and tutorials are among some of the most popular niches

 Much of learning how to make money online boils down to finding the right niche.
 Gaming is one of the most popular and lucrative topics on YouTube.

 There is no official data about topic rankings according to monetization, but watch times of various topics have increased substantially.
-For example, study skills videos have increased more than three times yearly, and recipe-related videos have increased 2.5 times over the past two years.
+For example, sports-related content is only expanding, with hundreds of millions of views related to the Olympics in the first two months of 2024.
+Recipe-related videos also resonate, with over 900 million views in the week leading up to the 2024 Super Bowl.
 Keeping watch times in mind when you create content could help you maximize YouTube earnings.

-Source: Nashville Film Institute, Influencer Marketing Hub, Google Marketing Strategies
+Source: Statista, Influencer Marketing Hub, Think with Google

 Ads are often the primary way YouTubers make money, but not the only way